KristopherWagner/development-site/README.md

 I stored static files in S3 and used CloudFront as a CDN.

-I also wanted to try rsbuild after doing some research on how quick it is and I was not disappointed.
+I also wanted to try `rsbuild` after doing some research on how quick it is and I was not disappointed.
+Although I have a lot of experience with react-router, I thought I'd use `@tanstack/react-router` to learn something new.

 # Changelog